How can you make sure that your project is going to be successful and deliver value? Discovery can help.

-Let’s not forget Heartlands, across the road, for a stress-free stroll through the poetically landscaped Diaspora Botanical Gardens.
+Let’s not forget Heartlands, across the road, for a stress-free stroll through the Diaspora Botanical Gardens.
 A perfect way to achieve peace of mind.

 It’s a hub of tech talent

-Team Everest was shortlisted for a Cornwall Live EDGE Award last year.
-This prestigious event proved to us what we already knew, Cornwall is packed with incredible talent!
+We were shortlisted for a Cornwall Live EDGE Award in 2018.
+This prestigious event proved that Cornwall is packed with incredible talent.

 Further proof came when the list of ‘Cornwall’s 50 digital entrepreneurs who are making the world a better place’ was published.
-Our very own Sam and Allanah Armondi were chuffed to be included alongside some truly remarkable people.
+Our co-founders, Sam and Allanah Armondi were proud to be included alongside some truly remarkable people.

-We're also incredibly well-connected down here, contrary to popular belief perhaps.
+We're also incredibly well-connected in Cornwall, though it might surprise you.
 Quality communication and transport links mean we can be an international business while still keeping a local presence.

 Cornish community spirit

-At Everest we believe that working together and supporting others is the best way to deliver high-end and principled results.
-Again, there’s no better place to this than Kernow!
+We believe that working together and supporting others is the best way to deliver high-end and principled results.

 Super start-ups and independents